mantidproject/mantid/docs/source/tutorials/muon_GUI_course/other_mantid_functions.rst

 Follow the instructions below to try this

-1. Load the workspace HIFI00062798.nxs, see `Loading Data`_ for more on how to do this.
+1. Load the workspace `HIFI00062798.nxs`, see `Loading Data`_ for more on how to do this.
-2. Using the drop-down menu next to the Execute button, type or select SaveAscii, and click Execute.
+2. Using the drop-down menu next to the `Execute` button, type or select `SaveAscii`, then click `Execute`.
 This is shown in Figure 8.

 .. figure:: /images/save_ascii2.gif
     :align: center

-    Figure 8: Where to find the SaveAscii Algorithm.
+    Figure 8: Where to find the `SaveAscii` Algorithm.

-3. The SaveAscii Input Dialog box - shown in Figure should appear.
+3. The `SaveAscii` Input Dialog box - shown in Figure 8 should appear.
 Select a directory (for the written data file) and specify a file name.
-4. Note the workspace to be exported can be selected from the uppermost dropdown list, next to InputWorkspace, in this case let us leave it as HIFI00062798.
+4. Note the workspace to be exported can be selected from the uppermost dropdown list, next to `InputWorkspace`, in this case let us leave it as `HIFI00062798`.
-5. Define which workspace spectra to export using the WorkspaceIndexMin and WorkspaceIndexMax inputs.
-Use these to save spectra 10 and 11.
+5. Define which workspace spectra to export using the `WorkspaceIndexMin` and `WorkspaceIndexMax` inputs.
+Use these to save spectra `10` and `11`.
-6. Choose the type of data separator used in the file (CSV is usually a reliable option), add comments and uncheck the WriteXError box.
+6. Choose the type of data separator used in the file (CSV is usually a reliable option), add comments and uncheck the `WriteXError` box.
 7. Export the spectra.

 Overlaying and Styling Plots